 How can I profitably invest in Batumi apartments with a budget under $100,000 for rental income or resale?

-Investing in Batumi apartments with up to $100,000 provides several strategic pathways: purchasing studios or one-bedroom apartments in high-demand tourist areas for short-term rentals, acquiring properties in developing residential districts for long-term rental income, or buying undervalued units for renovation and resale.
+Batumi apartment investment with a budget up to $100,000 offers several strategies.
+These include buying studios or one-bedroom units in high-demand tourist areas for short-term rentals and acquiring properties in developing residential districts for long-term rental income.
+Another option is purchasing undervalued units for renovation and resale.

-Seasonal Considerations: Local real estate activity in Batumi follows distinct patterns, with spring traditionally being a slower period that sometimes transitions directly into summer peak season, creating potential negotiation opportunities before high tourist demand drives rental rates upward.
+Seasonal Considerations: Local real estate activity in Batumi follows clear seasonal patterns.
+Spring is usually slower and can shift directly into the summer peak season.
+This creates negotiation opportunities before tourist demand pushes rental rates up.

 Which districts in Batumi offer the best investment potential for apartments under $100,000?